 - 6.6.6 The Council of the County of Two Hills No. 21's consideration of Land Use Bylaw amendments for multi-lot country residential use development will include the following criteria: - a.
-The site should possess landscape features such as trees, ravines, hilly terrain or other topographical features which would provide an attractive residential environment.
+The site should possess landscape features such as trees, ravines, hilly terrain or other topographical features that are not unstable, erosion prone, or otherwise hazardous, but which would provide an attractive residential environment.
 Where a site is fully or partially treed, all possible means will be undertaken to retain the maximum amount of tree cover. - b.
 Environmentally sensitive lands, including but not limited to riparian areas, should be incorporated into the overall development concept but left undisturbed wherever possible.
 Wildlife corridors or connections between habitat areas should be maintained wherever possible. - c.
 The density of development shall be directly related to the development capability of the land resources, such as potable water supply, topography, vegetation, soil and drainage.
 In this regard, development proposals shall include a detailed analysis of any environmental constraints on the site, the means whereby the development will harmonize with the natural environment, and the means whereby any negative impact on the natural environment will be mitigated. - d.
 Development will be directed to lands that are deemed by the County to be of lesser environmental significance. - e.
 The development shall be located and designed so as to not negatively impact the residential and/or natural amenity enjoyed by existing residential lot owners. - f.
-Access to individual lots will be provided by internal roads or service roads developed to standards acceptable to the County of Two Hills No. 21, and not directly onto highways or County roads. - 6.6.7 Multi-lot country residential developments should be clustered or grouped to reduce potential land use conflicts and minimize service costs.
+Access to individual lots will be provided by internal roads or service roads developed to standards acceptable to the County of Two Hills No. 21, and not directly onto highways or County roads. - g.
+Each proposed multi-lot subdivision shall have two access intersections from the proposed internal subdivision road to the County range or township road, as the case may be. - 6.6.7 Multi-lot country residential developments should be clustered or grouped to reduce potential land use conflicts and minimize service costs.